 Following are seven overlooked ways to save at Target.

-If you aren’t particularly mathy, we’ll break that down: In essence, it means you are getting up to an extra 6 percent off anything you buy at Target when you use the card.
-It’s a no-brainer!
+In essence, if you buy one of those gift cards, it means you are getting an extra 7.5 percent off anything you buy at Target when you use the card.
+It’s a no-brainer.

-Nod your head vigorously the next time the cashier asks you if you’d like to sign up for a Target card.
-The retail giant offers two Target REDcards — a debit card and a store credit card.
-Saying yes to either of these boasts three major benefits.
+The retail giant offers two REDcards — a debit card and a store credit card.
+They boast three major benefits:

 Of course, it’s important to note that every time you open a new credit card account, you risk hurting your credit score slightly.
-And that is something you need to weigh before signing up for the REDcard, especially if you plan to take out a mortgage or another loan and need your credit score to be in tip-top shape.
+And that is something you need to weigh before signing up for a REDcard, especially if you plan to take out a mortgage or other loan and need your credit score to be in tip-top shape.

 If you are going to buy something, why not get it at its cheapest price?
 Hunting around the store for items marked at clearance rates is a fun challenge for some.
 For others, it’s a headache.

 But don’t worry.
 You won’t have to sacrifice savings if you fall into the latter camp.
-Savvy buyers can find all of Target’s clearance items at one page on the website.
-You also will find other special offers here.
+Savvy buyers can find all of Target’s clearance items on its clearance webpage.
+You also will find other special offers on the top deals webpage.

 Did you know that every time you shop at Target and carry items out in a reusable bag, you save 5 cents off your purchase?
 Even better, Target says it gives customers “a 5-cent discount for each reusable bag they use.”

 Use 10 bags each week — a conservative estimate if you’re buying groceries and other items for a family of four — and you’ve saved 50 cents.
 Although that may not sound like much, it adds up to $26 over the course of a year.
 And you’re helping to protect the environment.